-- Fez is a wonderful place, but sadly, a bad experience here prevented me from fully enjoying the city.
+- Fez is a beautiful place, but sadly, a bad experience prevented me from thoroughly enjoying the city.
 It happened after the tannery tour in the medina.
 Someone started following me when I was touring the medina and started telling me stories about Fez.
 I told him I was not interested, but he still kept on talking and won’t leave.
 The moment I stepped out of the medina, he started asking for money.
 Of course, I didn’t give anything, and another guy appeared out of nowhere and demanded that I give him money because of his services.
-They were already pushing me but I resisted and pushed them as well, threatening to call the police if they don’t stop.
-In the end, we just cursed each other non-stop and they left.
+They were already pushing me, but I resisted and pushed them as well, threatening to call the police if they don’t stop.
+In the end, we just cursed each other non-stop, and they left.
 NEVER EVER BE A PUSHOVER!
 The reason why they victimize tourists is that they give in easily to their threats.

 - I do not suggest going to the tanneries alone, so ask your hotel if they can provide a legit guide to show you around.

 - The best restaurant that I tried here was Chez Hakim.
 Be sure to try their plum tagine!

 - Full day tour at the Fez medina

 Day 6 – January 15, 2019

 - Local tanneries tour

 Day 7 – January 16, 2019

 - Chefchaouen is my favorite city in Morocco.
 It is charming and more laidback than other Moroccan cities.
 I included this last minute in my Morocco itinerary, It good thing I did!